 In other words, this is not the time to add green split-toning.

 A grey card is a grey piece of plastic or paper that you can buy at a camera supply shop.
 Don’t use any old piece of grey paper.
 It has to be the exact 18% grey that your camera looks for while metering.

 Take a shot with your grey card in a scene.
 When editing in Lightroom, click your white balance eyedropper on the grey card in your image.
 It will automatically adjust it for you.
 Then you can sync it to your other photos.

-On commercial shoots, sometimes fake ice cream made from instant mashed potatoes or confectioner’s sugar is used to mimic the real thing.
+On commercial shoots, the food stylist often makes fake ice cream from instant mashed potatoes or confectioner’s sugar.
+These mimic the real thing very well.
 You don’t need to go this far.

 With an understanding of some basic techniques and steps, along with preparation, you can get great-looking ice cream shots.